st424204/ctf_practice/GoogleCTF2021/Fullchain/Readme.md

 [TOC]

+The challenge gave us a vulnerable Chromium browser ( which contains vulnerabilities in two different parts: the V8 engine and the Mojo interface ) and a vulnerable linux kernel module.
+We were asked to pwn the entire thing: the V8 engine, the Chrome sandbox and the kernel module -- all with a single fullchain exploit.

 ## Renderer RCE ( V8 )

 The challenge introduces a patch into V8 Javascript engine.
-It comments out three lines in function `TypedArrayPrototypeSetTypedArray`.
+It comments out three lines in function `TypedArrayPrototypeSetTypedArray`:

 ```diff=
 diff --git a/src/builtins/typed-array-set.tq b/src/builtins/typed-array-set.tq